Port of Chittagong

 The Port of Chittagong (চট্টগ্রাম বন্দর) is the main seaport of Bangladesh.
-Located in Bangladesh's port city of Chittagong, and on the banks of the Karnaphuli River.
+Located in Bangladesh's port city of Chattogram, and on the banks of the Karnaphuli River.
 The port handles over 70 percent of Bangladesh's export-import trade, and has been used by India, Nepal and Bhutan for transshipment.
 According to Lloyd's, it ranked as the 58th busiest container port in the world in 2019.
 The port has a recorded history dating back to ancient Roman accounts.
 It is the busiest container port on the Bay of Bengal.

 Congestion is a major challenge in Chittagong port.
 The port had a congestion rate of 84.3 hours between January and July in 2017.